aaronkwong/Mapping_Pulmonary_Inflammation_scRNA_Seq/README.md

-# [Mapping Inflammatory Responses in Human Lung Transplants at Single Cell Resolution] (manuscript in preparation)
+# [Ischemia Reperfusion Responses in Human Lung Transplants at the Single Cell Resolution]

-Aaron Wong, et al.

-Manuscript in preparation.
-A portion of the code used for analysis is published here.
+Manuscript in preparation. the code used for analysis is published here.